The Fused Glass Coaster Project

 For many fusing projects, clear is frequently selected for this “base” layer, but other glass of any shade can be used.
 For coasters, the base layer is often a dark opaque glass.

-You should cut the base layer about 1/4" smaller than the top layer so that the top layer overhangs the base layer by about 1/8" all around.
-(For example, the base layer would have 3 1/2" sides if the top layer had sides of 3 3/4".)
-If the coaster is properly fired, this overhang will melt first and curve around the bottom layer, creating nicely rounded edges
+If you wish, you can cut the two layers the same size.
+That will fuse well.
+But if you want a bit more refined shape, you can cut the base layer about 1/4″ smaller than the top layer so that the top layer overhangs the base layer by about 1/8″ all around.
+(For example, the base layer would have 3 1/2″ sides if the top layer had sides of 3 3/4″.)
+If the coaster is properly fired, this overhang will melt first and curve around the bottom layer, creating nicely rounded edges.

 If you’re already experienced in glass cutting, you may go ahead and cut out the pieces of the design you created in the design step.
 If you’re not familiar with glass cutting, then it’s a good idea to first practice cutting with a piece of scrap glass.
 Any good book on stained glass techniques will contain a section on glass cutting.

 By now you should have designed your coaster and cut out the glass.
 You should have also prepared the kiln for fusing by applying kiln wash or deciding to use fiber paper.
 You’re almost ready to load and fire.

 But wait.
 Before you can load the kiln, you need to make certain the glass is clean.
 Washing with clean water is sometimes sufficient, but you may need to use dish washing liquid or a commercial glass cleaner.
 Since some commercial glass cleaners have a tendency to leave a haze on the glass, many glass artists prefer to use denatured alcohol or acetone to clean their glass.
 Whatever you use to clean the glass, make certain you remove any smudges or residual oils.